lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 +---- ... ---+- ... -+-----+---- ... ----+---...---+

 ~~~~
-{: #Fig-Last title='All-1 Fragmentation Format for the Last Fragment, No ACK option'}
+{: #Fig-Last title='All-1 Fragment Format for the Last Fragment, No ACK option'}

-   In any of the Window modes, the last fragment of an IPv6 datagram SHALL contain a fragmentation header that conforms to
+   In any of the Window modes, the last fragment of an IPv6 datagram SHALL contain a fragment header that conforms to
    the format shown in {{Fig-LastWinMode}}.
-The total size of the fragmentation
+The total size of the fragment
    header in this format is R+M bits.
-It is used for request a retransmission

 ~~~~
 <------------ R ------------>